Skip to the content.

 WSL2 (Windows Subsystem for Linux version 2)

-WSL (Windows Subsystem for Linux) allows you to use Linux on top of Windows natively.
+WSL (Windows Subsystem for Linux) lets you use Linux on top of Windows natively.
 WSL2 is the latest version of WSL and is more stable with improved performance and compatibility.
 If you already have WSL(1), it is easy to convert to WSL2 (see Instructions to convert WSL(1) to WSL2).
 If your Windows 10 is version 1909 or older, see the “Install WSL2 on Windows 10 (older versions)” section on this page.

 Install WSL2 on Windows 10 or 11